Matthew Brabham

-Matthew Chase Brabham (born 25 February 1994) is an Australian-American racing driver.
-He competes full-time in Indy Lights, driving the No. 83 for Andretti Autosport.
+Matthew Chase Brabham (born 25 February 1994) is an Australian and American racing driver.
+He competes in the Trans-Am Series, driving the No. 20 Ford Mustang for Chris Dyson Racing.
 From 2015 to 2021, he was a regular in the Stadium Super Trucks, where he is a three-time series champion with titles in 2018, 2019 and 2021.
 He has also won championships in the Road to Indy ladder with the 2012 U.S. F2000 and 2013 Pro Mazda Championships.

 Brabham is a third-generation racing driver; he is the son of Geoff Brabham and the grandson of three-time Formula One World Champion Sir Jack Brabham.

 Racing career

 Early career

 Born in Boca Raton, Florida, Brabham and his family moved to Australia in his youth.
 Much of Brabham's early exposure to racing came via watching his mother's jet ski competitions as he rarely attended his father and grandfather's auto races.

-He started racing karts in 2001 at the age of 7, competing in the Australian 'Midget' class.
-In 2007, he won the Queensland State 'Rookie' Title, following up by winning both the New South Wales and Queensland State Junior National Light Titles and finishing second in the Australian and Melbourne City Titles in 2008.
+Brabham began kart racing in 2001 at the age of seven, starting in the Australian 'Midget' class.
+In 2007, he secured the Queensland State 'Rookie' Title, and in 2008, he went on to win both the New South Wales and Queensland State Junior National Light Titles, while also finishing second in the Australian and Melbourne City Titles.
 A year later, Brabham won the 'Junior Rotax' Young Guns Title, before graduating to Formula Ford racing towards the end of the year.
 In 2010, he competed in the Australian Formula Ford Championship with the CAMS Rising Star Team before moving to the Victorian State Formula Ford Series and the Australian National Championship with Sonic Motor Racing Services.
-In the state series, he won eight out of 12 races, including seven in a row, while he scored two wins, two runner-up finishes, and a pole position in the national division.
+In the state series, he won eight out of twelve races, including seven in a row, while he scored two wins, two runner-up finishes, and a pole position in the national division.